matthew-brett/cfd2019/why.md

 # Why study data science?

+For more recent version of this page, see the [why data science? chapter](chapters/01/why-data-science).

 ## You can study a wider variety of data

 * Everything that you can store on your computer.